danielgap/SnipPrompt/README.md

-# SnipPrompt
+# SnippetBox2

 ![Snippet library screenshot](./.github/img/snippets.png)

 ## Description

-SnipPrompt is a simple self-hosted app for organizing your code snippets.
+SnippetBox2 is a simple self-hosted app for organizing your code snippets.
 It allows you to easily create, edit, browse and manage your snippets in various languages.
-With built-in Markdown support, SnipPrompt makes it very easy to add notes or simple documentation to your code.
+With built-in Markdown support, SnippetBox2 makes it very easy to add notes or simple documentation to your code.

 ## Technology